|

 To learn more about Stav's intervention and the entire WAIWAV project click here.

-Photos by John Morgan Photography
+Photos of the live intervention by John Morgan Photography